zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jerrise: Those reviews were written by a few disgru ntled customers.
 We’re always going to have a few whiners.

 Russell: Yes, but now they’re much more vocal.
-If t hey’re not happy with our service or product, we need to compensate them for their bad experience.
+If they’re not happy with our service or product, we need to compensate them for their bad experience.

 Jerrise: That would put us out of business!